helm/charts/stable/ambassador/README.md

 ## Migrating from `datawire/ambassador` chart (chart version 0.40.0 or 0.50.0)

 Chart now runs ambassador as non-root by default, so you might need to update your ambassador module config to match this.
+The chart has changed labels and selectors to match best practices, to ease migration you can set `legacyLabels` to `true` and the chart will template with the old label names.

 ### Timings